Warnalytics/Warnalytics/README.md

 ### Hi there 👋

-🌱 I’m currently working on an interactive data science web dashboard to help with market research, with two masters in Economics and two awards in this research field, I hope to benefit others while demonstrating my skill :)
+🌱 I’m currently working on an interactive data science web dashboard to help with market research.
+With two masters in Economics and two awards in the market research field, I hope to benefit others while demonstrating my skill :)

+📫 You can reach me on LinkedIn, I'm quite active there and also promote videos of my work there.
+Link: https://www.linkedin.com/in/warnerdejong/

 👈 There, you see a number of coding skills I have.
 My data science bread-and-butter languages are Python and SQL so far.